cellml/libcellml/docs/tutorials/tutorial5/tutorial5_cpp.rst

     created to that provided in the
     :code:`resources/tutorial5/tutorial5_complete.cpp` file.

-5: Serialise and write to a file
+5: Serialise and generate code
 ================================
 The final steps are to output our created model to a CellML2.0 file (which will be used in subsequent tutorials, so be sure to name it something